ysndr/MSc-Thesis/chapter/methodology.md

 It distinguishes between declarations (`let` bindings, function parameters, records) and variable usages.
 Any other kind of structure, for instance, primitive values (Strings, numbers, boolean, enumerations), is recorded as `Structure`.

-To separate the phases of the elaboration of the linearization in a type-safe way, the implementation is based on type-states[@typestate].
+To separate the phases of the elaboration of the linearization in a type-safe way, the implementation is based on type-states[@duarteRetrofittingTypestatesRust2021].
 Type-states were chosen over an enumeration based approach for the additional flexibility they provide to build a generic interface.
 First, type-states allow implementing separate utility methods for either state and enforce specific states on the type level.
 Second the `Linearization` struct provides a common context for all states like an enumeration, yet statically determining the Variant.
 Additionally, the `Linearizer` trait can be implemented for arbitrary `LinearizationState`s.
 This allows other LSP implementations to base on the same core while providing, for example, more information during the building phase.
-The unit type `()` is a so-called "zero sized type" [@zero-sized-type], it represents the absence of a value.
+The unit type `()` is a so-called "zero sized type"[@ExoticallySizedTypes], it represents the absence of a value.
 NLS provides a `Linearizer` implementation based on unit types and empty method definitions.
 As a result, the memory footprint of this linearizer is effectively zero and most method calls will be removed as part of compile time optimizations.